 - make sure you use keywords and not long sentences.
 The mind map will be too large if you keep using sentences.

-- after you created the map, update it, use it for your work or studies.
+- after you created the map, update it, and use it for your work or studies.
 A mind map created without using it is not smart.

 Enjoy mind mapping your book!

 PS.: The above way of mind mapping works like clockwork.
 Millions of people around the world use it and benefit from it.

-If you want to be even more effective and summarize an entire (non-fiction) book in just one hour… you definitely need to have a look at my mindmap coaching: you learn for example how to summarize a book in one hour, without even reading it.
+If you want to be even more effective and summarize an entire (non-fiction) book in just one hour… you definitely need to have a look at my manual: Summarizing With Mind Maps.
 I am sure you like the system that helped thousands of people around the world.